codepath/android_guides/Bottom-Navigation-Views.md

 ## Setup

-See the [[design support library|Design-Support-Library#setup]] setup instructions for the Gradle config you need to add.

-Next, simply declare a `BottomNavigationView` instance and make sure to set `alignParentBottom=true` to ensure that the view is placed on the bottom layout:
+Simply declare a `BottomNavigationView` instance and make sure to set `alignParentBottom=true` to ensure that the view is placed on the bottom layout:

 ```xml
 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"